ambrose-kutti/UI-Based-RAG/README.md

 ## 📄 License

-This project is currently **Unlicensed**.
-Users are advised to clarify licensing terms with the author for any redistribution or commercial use.
+This project is currently  free of use.

 ## 🙏 Acknowledgments